The Guide

 ARC and registration: You will need an Alien Resident Certificate (ARC) once you have a work permit or residence basis sorted.
 The school will likely need this for enrolment admin.
 Start the process early; it takes several weeks.

 Healthcare: Taiwan's National Health Insurance covers residents and is one of the best-value health systems in Asia.
 Most international families are eligible to enrol.
-Supplemental private insurance is worth having for private clinic access and international coverage, but the public system is genuinely good and not something to avoid.
+Supplemental private insurance is worth having for private clinic access and international coverage, but the public system is genuinely good.

 Cost of living: A family of four in Tianmu or Shilin, running a car, with private health insurance and eating out regularly, should budget around TWD 120,000 to TWD 180,000 per month (roughly USD 3,700 to USD 5,600) before school fees.
 Groceries and utilities are cheap.
 Eating out in local restaurants costs a fraction of equivalent restaurants in Singapore or Hong Kong.

-Language: English is widely spoken in the international school cluster, in international-facing businesses, and among younger Taiwanese, but daily administrative life runs in Mandarin.
-This includes government offices, local schools' admin (even if you do not need it), markets, and most taxis beyond the main tourist areas.
+Language: English is widely spoken in the international school cluster, in international-facing businesses, and among younger Taiwanese, but daily administrative life runs in Mandarin: government offices, markets, and most taxis beyond the main tourist areas.
 A basic level of Mandarin makes life meaningfully easier.

-Mandarin in schools: The international schools vary significantly in how much Mandarin they integrate.
-TES builds it structurally into the curriculum.
-TAS teaches it but the environment is predominantly English.
+Mandarin in schools: Schools vary significantly in how much Mandarin they integrate.
+TES builds it structurally into the curriculum; TAS teaches it but the environment is predominantly English.
 If Mandarin development is a priority, ask specifically about teaching hours, ability groupings, and how much the school uses it outside the classroom.

 FAQs